EXCLUSIVE-U.S. carrier Allegiant Air to buy 50 Boeing 737 MAX jets -sources

 By Eric M. Johnson and Tim Hepher

-SEATTLE/PARIS, Jan 4 (Reuters) - Allegiant Air is close to ordering 50 Boeing 737 MAX jets worth $5 billion at list prices, people familiar with the matter said, as the low-cost U.S. airline eyes a rebound in tourism.
+SEATTLE/PARIS, Jan 4 (Reuters) - Allegiant Air is poised to order 50 Boeing 737 MAX jets worth $5 billion at list prices, people familiar with the matter said, rejecting offers by traditional supplier Airbus as the no-frills carrier seeks to capture a boom in post-pandemic U.S. tourism.

-The deal for dozens of new jets would stem a series of commercial setbacks for Boeing Co BA.N.
-For Allegiant, it marks a shift from the airline's previous strategy of picking up second-hand jets at bargain prices, which has helped it accumulate more than 100 jets built by Europe's Airbus AIR.PA.
+The surprise deal stems a series of setbacks for Boeing Co BA.N and overturns the airline's previous strategy of picking up second-hand jets at bargain prices, which had helped it accumulate over 100 jets built by Boeing's European rival.

-The airline's change to Boeing comes after two of the planemaker's key customers, KLM AIRF.PA and Australia's Qantas QAM.AX, late last year switched to Airbus, heightening competition between the two planemakers.
+The switch of suppliers is the third such airline defection in as many weeks, this time working in Boeing's favor after the U.S. planemaker lost hard-fought medium-haul contests to Airbus AIR.PA at Dutch KLMAIRF.PA and Australia's QantasQAN.AX.

 Such "flips" are rare due to the cost of retraining pilots, but reflect fierce competition for new business as the aerospace industry seeks to recover from its worst-ever recession.

-Boeing, Airbus and Allegiant Air, a unit of Allegiant Travel Co ALGT.O, all declined to comment.
+Boeing, Airbus AIR.PA and Allegiant Air, a unit of Allegiant Travel Co ALGT.O, all declined to comment.

-It is the latest sign of accelerated growth among "ultra-low-cost" carriers that combine rock-bottom fares with a menu of optional charges.
+The deal is the latest sign of accelerated growth among "ultra-low-cost" carriers that combine rock-bottom fares with optional charges.
 Carriers like these are expected to emerge in a position of relative strength from the COVID-19 pandemic.

-"The leisure market is coming back in droves relative to the business market," said one of the sources familiar with Allegiant's plans.
+"The leisure market is coming back in droves relative to the business market," said one of the people familiar with Allegiant's plans.

 The Las Vegas-based carrier operates a total of 122 A319 or A320 jets, only 13 of which were ordered directly from Airbus, according to European data.

+The order comes after a contest waged at least partially between the 737 MAX 7 and the Airbus A220, two of the people said, though some larger variants of jet may also be involved.

+"This is huge.
+Allegiant was in line to order the A220," Leeham Co analyst Scott Hamilton said, adding that the outcome suggested Allegiant had received a "screaming deal" from Boeing as well as the ability to get deliveries more quickly.

-The new Boeing planes would replace retired jets and feed Allegiant's growth plans over the coming years, the people said.
+The new Boeing planes would replace retired jets and feed Allegiant's growth plans over the coming years.

 Mexico's Viva Aerobus in December announced a commercial alliance with Allegiant to offer flights between the United States and Mexico.